JR. L. ESA

 Transmission media: Copper, Fibre, RF, UTP, Cat 5/5e/6/7..., RJ45, straight and cross over cables.
 Coax, Fibre cable & connectors, SFP, MMF, SMF, radio spectrum, frequencies, ranges, noise and electrical distortion, repeaters.

 Definition, Bits, bytes, speeds, simplex, half/full duplex, a/symmetrical, aggregation, latency.
 Calculating bandwidth requirements.

 The Data Link layer

-Frames, classifications, standards, LAN/WAN layer 2 technologies (Pt to pt, virtual circuits).
+Frames, classifications, standards, LAN/WAN layer 2 technologies (Point to point, virtual circuits).

+What is Ethernet?
 802.3, evolution from CSMA/CD, choosing cables, topologies, NICs, MAC addresses.
+Ethernet frame format.

-Switches vs. hubs, simultaneous conversations, full duplex, layer 2, MAC database, how switches work, switch benefits, loops, STP.
+Connecting multiple devices, switches work at layer 2, Switches vs. hubs, simultaneous conversations, full duplex, MAC address database, how switches work, switch benefits, loops, STP.
+Console ports.

 Hands on: Switches and WireShark, configuring switches, broadcast storms, STP.